Operation Mongoose: Planning

 The U.S. Defense Department's Joint Chiefs of Staff saw the project's ultimate objective to be to provide adequate justification for U.S. military intervention in Cuba.
-They requested that the Secretary of Defense assign them responsibility for the project, but Attorney General Robert F. Kennedy retained effective control.
+They requested that Secretary of Defense Robert McNamara assign them responsibility for the project, but Attorney General Robert F. Kennedy retained effective control.

-On January 8, 1960 General Cabell, the Deputy Director of Central Intelligence (DDCI), held a joint briefing on Cuba for the Department of State and the Joint Chiefs of Staff.
+On January 8, 1960, General Cabell, the deputy director of Central Intelligence (DDCI), held a joint briefing on Cuba for the Department of State and the Joint Chiefs of Staff.
 During this meeting Colonel L. K. White had mentioned that Fidel Castro was going to need to be dealt with.
 At this time the DDCI also discussed the need to increase covert and semi-covert programs aimed at Castro.
 These programs included psychological warfare, political action, economic action, and para-military action.

 By the 18th of January, the DDCI had come up with various Cuban operations.

-Later it was discussed that a separate branch should be created to handle everything about the anti-Castro movement.
-The White House division organized Branch 4 (WH/4)as the new task force to run Cuban Operations.
+Later it was proposed that a separate branch should be created to handle everything about the anti-Castro movement.
+The White House division organized Branch 4 (WH/4) as the new task force to run Cuban Operations.
 The task force included 40 personnel, with 18 at headquarters, 20 at the Havana station, and two at Santiago base.
-The state department was concerned that if Castro were overthrown, then the people to come after him would be worse than him – primarily Che Guevara and Raul Castro.
+The state department was concerned that if Castro were overthrown, then the people to come after him would be worse than him – primarily Che Guevara and Raúl Castro.
 So they proposed a way of getting a better leader that they approved of in his place.
 The CIA began to worry that their involvement with the anti-Castro movement would lead to an anti-US movement.
 On March 14 of 1960, Dulles presented a "General Covert Action Plan for Cuba" that would focus only on the Cuban problems.
 Guerrilla capacity in the anti-Castro groups both in and out of Cuba was discussed.

-Richard Bissell, Deputy Director for Plans, asked Sheffield Edwards, Director of Security, if Edwards could establish contact with the U.S. gambling syndicate that was active in Cuba.
+Richard Bissell, deputy director for Plans, asked Sheffield Edwards, Director of Security, if Edwards could establish contact with the U.S. gambling syndicate that was active in Cuba.
 The objective clearly was the assassination of Castro although Edwards claims that there was a studied avoidance of the term in his conversation with Bissell.
 Bissell recalls that the idea originated with J.C.
 King, then Chief of WH Division, although King now recalls having had only limited knowledge of such a plan and at a much later date – about mid-1962.